Are you looking for Valentine’s Day gifts for plant lovers? These love-themed houseplants make perfect gifts for that special someone.

 A moss terrarium with air plants

 Moss may seem like an unusual choice for a Valentine’s Day gift, but it actually symbolizes maternal love.
-Make her an easy to care for moss terrarium including decorative stones and air plants.
-Don’t forget to include a plant mister, like this elegant copper one, to care for her gift.
+Make her an easy-to-care-for moss terrarium including decorative stones and a succulent.

 Putting together a moss terrarium is a fun and creative project, perfect for kids to help assemble for Mom or Grandma.

-Buy a complete moss and air plant terrarium kit from Plants.com here
+Buy a complete moss and succulent terrarium kit from Amazon here

 Pink arrowhead plant (Syngonium)